 West Jesmond Primary School Primary School has positive attitudes to parents/carers and values their important role in their child's education.
 Parents/carers are always informed when their child is placed on the SEN register and the graduated response, outlined in the Code of Practice, is explained to them.

-Parents/Carers are informed about Newcastle Special Educational Needs and Disabilities Information, Advice and Support Service (SEND IASS).
-This service provides information, advice and support at any stage of a child or young person's education, and provides an Independent Supporter for families in the process of getting an Education Health and Care Plan.
-SEND IASS can be contacted on 0191 284 0480 or by email at: sendiassadmin@newcastle.gov.uk.
-Ask for Judith Lane or Sarah Francis
+Parents can also contact their local Newcastle Special Educational Needs and Disabilities Information, Advice and Support Service (SEN IASS) for impartial information, advice and support in relation to their pupil's SEN and/or disability.

+The Newcastle SENIASS Manager is Sarah Francis.
+She can be contacted on 0191 2116255 or by email: sarah.francis@newcastle.gov.uk